diego0020/lab_vision/lab2_matlab/readme.md

 Note the current directory is also shown at the top of the graphical interface

-    >   Change to the *misc* directory, which contains the uncompressed sipi_images
+    1. Change to the *misc* directory, which contains the uncompressed sipi_images
+    2. List the contents of the directory

 ## Reading Images